zerothphase/ai4sea_cv_challenge/README.md

 ## 2. Training models

-Use `test.py` script to retrain the model from Imagenet pretrained weights.
-You can also specify the number of runs (see options below) and the average metrics will be shown at the end.
+`train.py` can be used to retrain the model from Imagenet pretrained weights using the training process of my solution.
+The number of runs (see options below) can also be specified and the average metrics will be shown at the end.
 The trained model of the last run will also be exported to the `exported_models` folder with name `exported_<model>.pkl`.
+You can checkout Section 3 of `00_Solution_Summary.ipynb`, where I used `train.py` to perform 8 training runs to obtain the average metrics of my solution.

 Basic usage example:
 ```